alessandrobologna/docker-pagespeed/README.md

 IF_DESKTOP | | Direct PageSpeed to optionally send additional headers to ORIGIN or BACKEND if the request is detected as coming from a desktop browser.
 For instance a value could be "Cookie: DeviceType=desktop"
 IF_MOBILE | | Same as IF_DESKTOP, but for mobile devices.
 The detection is done in VCL, and also supports CloudFront device detection headers
 MAX_AGE | 120 | Sets the max-age Cache-Control header for requests that have been deemed to have already been optimized enough to be cached on downstream caches (such a CloudFront)
+MAX_DOWNSTREAM_AGE | the backend response max-age, or the current TTL | For requests that are deemed to be already fully optimized, sets a max-age for downstream caches
+MAX_LATENCY | 0.5 | In an EB deployment, the threshold for latency that will cause a up autoscaling event to be triggered.
+Also see MIN_LATENCY.
-MAX_TTL | 180 | HTML responses are cached in varnish for the value of TTL, or the value of backend max-age response if greater than 0.
+MAX_REQUESTS | 256 | Maximum number of requests that are accepted from the same client (using X-Forwarded resolution) MAX_TTL | 180 | HTML responses are cached in varnish for the value of TTL, or the value of backend max-age response if greater than 0.
 In some cases, that value may be too high and make so that a partially optimized response is kept in cache too long.
 Setting a MAXTTL allows to override the value sent by the backend
-MAX_DOWNSTREAM_AGE | the backend response max-age, or the current TTL | For requests that are deemed to be already fully optimized, sets a max-age for downstream caches
-MAX_REQUESTS | 256 | Maximum number of requests that are accepted from the same client (using X-Forwarded resolution) MEMCACHED | | Optionally provide the ip address of a Memcached server listening on port 11211 (for instance an Elastic Cache server.
+MEMCACHED | | Optionally provide the ip address of a Memcached server listening on port 11211 (for instance an Elastic Cache server.
 If provided, a rule will be added to the security group for Elastic Cache to allow connections from your Elastic Beanstalk environment.
+MIN_LATENCY | 0.2 | In an EB deployment, the threshold for latency that will cause a down autoscaling event to be triggered.
+Also see MAX_LATENCY
 MINAGE | 60 | The treshold time in seconds after wich a response will be deemed to be already sufficiently optimized to be cached on downstream servers
 NGINX_CUSTOM_OPTIONS | | If provided, adds custom commands to the nginx location that serves responses from the BACKEND.
 It can be used to, for instance, use the substitution module to inject code in the page
 ORIGIN | | If provided, will direct PageSpeed to send requests to it instead of BACKEND, and set the Host: header to the value of BACKEND.
 If your external domain name is www.example.com, but your origin is origin.example.com, you will set BACKEND to www.example.com and ORIGIN to origin.backend.com